Air Conditioner Repair Checklist

 When it seems like you’re not having ample amounts of chilled air, there’s usually a blockage or detachment inside your air conditioning unit.

 - The first place is looking at your air filter.
 Buy a new one if it’s soiled.

-- Then check the vents are clear throughout your home.
+- Make sure the vents are open throughout your home.